-The web platform matches the design and overall feel of the mobile app, which makes things consistent and convenient.
+FanDuel’s web-based platform matches the design and overall feel of the mobile app, which makes things consistent and convenient.

 Pricing and betting options at FanDuel Sportsbook

-As for betting options, FanDuel offers all the standard straight wagers plus a ton of player and game props, futures, bets where you can bet on fantasy points, and combination bets, such as a certain running back to rush for 67.5 yards or more and his team to win.
+As for betting options, FanDuel offers all the standard straight wagers one should expect plus a ton of player and game props, futures, bets where you can bet on fantasy points, and combination bets, such as a certain running back to rush for 67.5 yards or more and his team to win.

-Examples of some of the props and wagers include:
+Examples of some props bets include:

 - Race to 10 points (popular in basketball betting, especially the NCAA tournament)

-- First touchdown scorer
+- First touchdown scorer in a football game

 - Winning margin (10-point ‘bands’, such as Rams by 11 to 20)

-- NBA regular season win totals over/under
+- Regular season team win totals (ie: Knicks to win over/under 39.5 games)

 That’s just the tip of the iceberg.
 There are loads of props and futures for all of the most popular sports including tennis, soccer, hockey, MMA, boxing, auto racing, college basketball, baseball and more.

 Following extensive usage, we have observed equal or better prices on moneylines at FanDuel compared with some of the competition.
-In some cases we’ve even observed better pricing on the same game for both the underdog and favorite (such as +135/-160 versus +125/-165), meaning whichever side you’re betting, you’re better off placing the wager on FanDuel.
+In some cases, we’ve even observed better pricing on the same game for both the underdog and favorite (such as +135/-160 versus +125/-165), meaning whichever side you’re betting, you’re better off placing that wager on FanDuel.
 This is not always the case; the overall point is that the pricing on FanDuel is top-tier for the market.

-Like most other U.S. legal sportsbooks, FanDuel offers the “cash out” feature.
-It’s not always available but when it is, basically you’ll have the option to accept an offer to buy out your wager before the event/game/prop is decided.
-The offers are a function of the probability of your bet winning or losing, and as you should expect, you’ll get offered less than the true probability.
-Some recreational players may want to pocket the profit, while EV+ bettors probably will let it ride.
+Some recreational players may want to pocket the profit, while EV+ bettors (expected value) would almost certainly let it ride.
 That said, if you have a sense that the bet is not going to go your way, you may want to grab the profit and move on.

 Parlays and teasers

-For teasers, you can make 6, 6.5 and 7-point teasers for football.
+For teasers, you can make anywhere from a standard 6-point teaser all the way up to a 14-point teaser in football.
 Payouts on teasers are industry standard compared to Nevada sportsbooks.
-For example, a 3-leg, 6-point football teaser will pay +160.
+For example, a 3-leg, 6-point football teaser will pay +140.
 But elsewhere, some sportsbooks are eschewing a fixed pricing model for teasers and generating prices based on the individual prices.
-And our research indicates in almost all cases this results in a better price at other sportsbooks.
+Our research indicates that in some cases, this results in a better price at other sportsbooks.